 There are so many, but my answer comes down to one literary character I admire above all others: Atticus Finch in To Kill a Mockingbird.
 His upstanding morals and stalwart conviction in the face of opposition are the epitome of goodness.

-Regan Smith joined Vista in 2015 and has over three years of finance-related experience.
+Regan Smith joined Vista in 2015 and has over seven years of finance-related experience.
 Prior to joining Vista he worked as a Financial Planning Specialist at the fastest growing firm in the Milwaukee area (all industries from 2012-2014).
 In 2015 he moved to the San Francisco Bay Area for exposure to a more diverse and complex financial planning environment.